mongodb-js/devtools-docker-test-envs/README.md

 #### Fresh tear up / down of environments

-In order to make sure we are actually restarting and using the new environment for example after changing some settings or pulling from main is can be useful to perform stop and start `docker-compose` in a way that cleans up old resurces.
+In order to make sure we are actually restarting and using the new environment for example after changing some of the settings or pulling from main it can be useful to perform stop and start `docker-compose` in a way that cleans up old resurces.

 This can be done running the following commands: